bhadreshpsavani/JavaScriptNotes/readme.md

 - Run the validation function when the user submits the form, and don't allow the save to occur if the form is not valid.

 - Add an error message in the view that will only appear if the error is present.

+## Extend The Form Functionality:
+- Add "edit" buttons next to the "delete" buttons in  ProductRow.js .

+- When clicked, an edit button should set a value of state on the  <Products>  component, e.g.  this.state.formProduct , that indicates which product should populate the form  Since clicking different edit buttons should repurpose the form, you will need a way to update the form's state when the  formProduct  prop is changed.
+This doesn't happen automatically, but React provides a lifecycle hook that will allow you to call  setState  whenever a prop is changed.
+It's called componentWillReceiveProps.

+- Hitting save on the form should update the products model on the  <Products>  component, and then reset the form to blank values and allow it to create new products.
+You can use the product's id to keep track of which product to change in the data model, and you can use the absence of an id to indicate when a new product (with a new unique id!) should be created.

+- The point of this exercise is to make the form behave differently without adding components or changing the element markup in  <ProductForm> .